Gulf Shores

 The trip experience

-"Kiva Dunes sits on the Gulf of Mexico's edge with Jerry Pate's links routing through natural sand dunes -- among Golf Digest's top Alabama public courses and among the best values on the entire Gulf Coast."
+"Kiva Dunes sits on the Gulf's edge with Jerry Pate's links routing through natural sand dunes -- the best public course on the Alabama coast and one of the few in the Gulf Coast market that plays completely differently on each visit depending on wind direction."

 Side trips & bonus golf